-As of Monday, the Louisiana Department of Health was providing updated numbers on the state’s COVID-19 website.
+Since May, the Louisiana Department of Health has been updating data on COVID-19 cases among residents and staff at long-term care facilities weekly on the state’s COVID-19 website.
 The data provided includes how many people are in the nursing home, the total reported COVID-19 cases among residents, the total reported COVID-19 deaths among residents, and total reported COVID-19 cases among staff.

 Below is a searchable database of the data in the report for NWLA nursing homes.
 Click here to view the latest reports for facilities statewide.